Skeeby

-Skeeby is a village and civil parish about 18 mi north-west of the county town of Northallerton in the Richmondshire district of North Yorkshire, England.
+Skeeby is a village and civil parish about 18 mi north-west of the county town of Northallerton in North Yorkshire, England.

 History

+The name Skeeby possibly derives from the Old Norse Skithibȳ meaning 'Skithi's village'.
+Alternatively, it may derive from skíðibȳ meaning 'billet of wood/firewood village'.

 Skeeby was recorded as Schirebi in the Domesday Book – the description being: "In Skeeby there are six carucates and there could be four ploughs there".
 In other early references to the village it is known as Schireby in the 11th century, Scythebi and Scideby in the 12th century, Schideby, Skitteby and Skytheby in the 13th and 14th centuries and finally Skeitby or Skeby in the 16th century.

 The origins of Skeeby Bridge, over Gilling Beck, date from the early 14th century, the existing structure being a 17th-century Grade II listed structure that was widened by John Carr in 1781/2.
 The earliest remaining buildings in the village date from the 17th and 18th centuries.

 In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Skeeby:

 SKEEBY, a township in Easby parish, N. R. Yorkshire; 2½ miles ENE of Richmond.
 Acres, 770.
 Real property, £1,234.
 Pop., 180.
 Houses, 42.

 Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which was represented from 1989 to 2015 by Conservative William Hague.
-It also lies within the Richmondshire North electoral division of North Yorkshire County Council and the Middleton Tyas ward of Richmondshire District Council.
+The village lies within the Richmond and Northallerton parliamentary constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.